subashgole/apply_ipo/README.md

 # apply_ipo
 Apply IPO using cypress
+- Create a folder 'fixtures' under 'cypress' folder.
+- Create a json file 'credentials.json'

-In order to use for multiple users, use cypress fixture to store test data for automation.
+Use cypress fixture to store test data for automation.
 The fixtures folder contains JSON files.
 The structure for credentials is:
 [
     {
-        "dp_name": "dpname or code",
+        "dp_name": "dp code",
         "username": "meroshare login username",
         "password": "Password",
         "needed_kitta": "no of kitta",